 3. Burn Paper Snowflakes

-Paper snowflakes can be made easily by folding small pieces of paper, cutting shapes out of them with scissors, and then opening them out.
+Paper snowflakes can be made easily by folding small pieces of paper in half, cutting shapes out of the edges with scissors, and then opening them out.
 Burn them using one of your candles, and as you do so imagine the world thawing and the last of winter’s cold disappearing.
 Focus on the warmth the candle gives, and remember the feeling of the summer sun on your face.

 4. Bake a Spicy Loaf Cake